About Zen Dog Training

 What training tools do I need?

-We ask that all clients have a six-foot leash, a collar, and treats on hand.
-For younger puppies or newly adopted dogs, a crate and training gates may be needed.
+We ask that all clients have a six-foot leash, a flat collar, and treats on hand.
+For younger puppies or newly adopted dogs, a crate, pen and training gates may be needed.

-If we’ll be working on leashwalking and off-leash recall, we recommend a front-clip harness such as Premier’s Easy Walk Harness as well as an extra-long training leash (twenty-five feet or more).
+If we’ll be working on leash walking and off-leash recall, we recommend a front-clip harness such as Premier’s Easy Walk Harness as well as an extra-long training leash (ten to twenty feet).
 Finally, all dogs can benefit from the mental stimulation Food Acquisition Devices or treat-dispensing toys like Busy Buddies provide.

 Do you guarantee results?

-No, however, we can teach you how to better communicate with your dog, and quickly and effectively help you teach your dog the rules of your home.
-Ultimately, it is up to you to track progress and practice your games and solutions.
-We can promise you this—if you stick to our training regimen and make sure that everyone in your household is consistent—you will see changes in your dog’s behavior.
+We will teach you how to better communicate with your dog, better understand your dog, and how to quickly and effectively teach your dog the rules of your home.
+Ultimately, it is up to you to practice our games and solutions with your dog.

 I have two dogs.
 Does training them both cost more?

-If you’d like to have a private training session, there is no extra cost for having more than one dog!
+If you’d like to have a private training session, there is no extra cost for having more than one dog in the same household.
 Our packages are priced according to the time we spend working with you.
 Of course you may need more time if you have two dogs with different issues.

 However, if you’d like to register for a group class, we do require reservations for each dog as we intentionally keep class sizes small.